English community groups in Quebec to challenge Bill 40 in court

 READ MORE: ‘Not good for democracy’: Quebec government’s plan to invoke closure on Bill 40 sparks anger

-“We have widespread support from English-speaking Quebecers residing in every region of the province and from every sector of the community to stand up and defend our right to manage and control our school system,” said Geoffrey Kelley, chair of APPELE-Québec, in a statement.
+The APPELE-Québec chair said the move to defend the right to manage their education system has widespread support from English-speaking Quebecers across the province.

+Kelley confirmed that the English community groups will use federal funding from the Court Challenges Program.

-He said that in the coming weeks the they will be preparing their case.
-The groups will also recruit parents and other community members to participate as plaintiffs in the legal challenge.
+The groups said they will prepare their case in the coming weeks and recruit parents and other community members to participate as plaintiffs in the legal challenge.

 Quebec’s English-language school boards are slated to close this November and be replaced with the service centres.